sbadillo/Stack-Overflow-Survey/README.md

 2. How is country of residence related to job satisfaction or salary ?
 3. Which job types or fields are better paid ?

-Insights are then published in [this article](https://sbadillow.medium.com/what-developers-are-doing-earning-worldwide-e317a4117c1e).
+Insights are published in [this article](https://sbadillow.medium.com/what-developers-are-doing-earning-worldwide-e317a4117c1e).

 ## The CRISP-DM Process (Cross Industry Process for Data Mining).
 * Business Understanding.
 Understand the problem.
 The question.